maglianim/angular-typed-forms/src/docs/article.md

 >  }
 >```

-This is how the form value is inferred:
+This is form's value is inferred:

 >![Typed form group value](./images/06000-typed-form-group-value.png)

-We can see that each property of the resulting object reflects the information given inside its corresponding _FormControl_; Furthermore, it is no longer possible to write typos or set invalid value, as typescript compilation would break:
+We can see that every property of the resulting object reflects the information given inside its respective _FormControl_; Because of this it is no longer possible to write typos or set invalid value, as typescript compilation would break:

 >![Form set invalid property](./images/07000-typed-form-set-invalid-value.png)